-Looking for help with starting your own website?
 Talk to our friends over at X-Cart!
-We’ve got solutions for businesses of every size, and it’s completely customizable for your needs.
+We’ve got solutions for businesses of every size, and it’s completely customizable for your needs

 Building a community looks very different to different businesses.
 For some, a presence on social media is enough.
-Other communities may require a little bit of effort, like a blog section on your own website.
+Other communities may require a little bit of effort, but just find a way to get your audience engaged.

 FBA has been a blessing for countless Amazon sellers.
-The ability to have built in logistics and shipping with little to no effort from you is a powerful incentive.
-However, sellers experienced the stress of exclusively relying on this fulfillment earlier this year.
-Those sellers who were able to pivot and opt for merchant fulfilling orders or tapping into their 3PL network were more likely to be more successful.
+However, sellers experienced the stress of exclusively relying on this fulfillment last year.
+Those sellers who were able to pivot were more likely to be more successful.

 Don’t wait for the next pandemic, logistics upset, or market turn to add these options to your wheelhouse.
 If Amazon is overwhelmed or inundated, how can you continue to provide for your buyers?

 If you have a game company, partner with a snack company and create a “Game Night Bundle.”
 Maybe you sell raised bed gardens and decide to work with a company who sells seeds to create a bundle.

 It also doesn’t even need to be product bundling.
 So many online services, like Zoom or Google Meet, are becoming available to everyone for free.
 Find someone with complementary skills and hop on a Facebook Live.
 You’d be surprised at the massive impact humanizing your brand can have.